Nekololizu/NekoTweakMod/README.md

 - Corrupt,Defiled,Crimson & Hematic crates crates now have a chance to give Bloody tear & Chum Caster (Makes it possible to get bloody tears when no blood moons are happening from evil biome fishing)

-- Scarab Fishing Rod & Chum Caster fishing power changed from 25% to 27%

-- Fisher of Souls(20%) & Fleshcatcher(22%) fishing powered changed to 30% and 32% respectively
-(corruption/crimson difference

-- Sitting Duck's Fishing Pole fishing power changed from 40% to 35%

-- Mechanic's Rod fishing power changed from 30% to 40%

 **Weapon/Armor/Accessorie related:**